Autism Endorsement Certificate

 State and federal clearances, which include criminal check, child abuse and FBI fingerprinting, are necessary information can be found on the Education website at www.arcadia.edu/clearances.

-ED 660 Characteristics of Students with Autism Spectrum Disorders (3 credits) This seminar provides students with introductory knowledge regarding children diagnosed with autism.
+ED 660 Characteristics of Students with Autism Spectrum Disorders (ASD) (3 credits) This seminar provides students with introductory knowledge regarding individuals diagnosed with ASD.
 Topics addressed include characteristics of students with Autism Spectrum Disorders; considerations in school and home programming; family, community and legal issues; and life transitions.

 ED 662 Teaching Methods for Students with Autism (3 credits) This seminar provides students with knowledge of current research-based teaching strategies for students in the autism spectrum.
 Participants gain experience in assessing and planning meaningful learning goals, developing effective teaching plans, and evaluating student outcomes.
 Topics addressed include teaching complex behaviors, analyzing challenging behaviors, and collaborating with families.
 Prerequisite: ED 661

 ED 663 Special Topics in Autism (3 credits) This seminar provides students with knowledge of relevant language, social, community and sensory characteristics of students in the autism spectrum.
 Participants examine assessment tools and intervention strategies to support students with autism.
-Other topics covered include family, sibling and emotional issues in relation to cultural context, as well as transition issues and “next environment” planning.
+Other topics covered include family, sibling and emotional issues in relation to cultural context, as well as transition issues, “next environment” planning, and crisis management.
 Prerequisites: ED 660; ED 661 and admission to the program

 For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website at www.arcadia.edu/gainful.